At around 11 am, twelve-year-old Crispin Mizero, a pupil at Umuco Mwiza School is using a tippy tap to wash his hands, with soap.

 “We have about 2000 students in nursery, primary and secondary school who come from different families; so it would be hard to manage their sanitation but installing tippy tap hand washers at the entrance plays a big role in their hygiene,” said Nyiranzabicaho.

-A deadly viral disease, Ebola is spread through direct contact with bodily fluids such as urine, saliva, sweat, faeces, vomit, breast milk, and semen of a person who is sick or has died of the disease.
+A deadly viral disease, Ebola is spread through direct contact with bodily fluids such as urine, saliva, sweat, feces, vomit, breast milk, and semen of a person who is sick or has died of the disease.

 Experts say Ebola symptoms may appear anywhere from 2-21 days after contact with the virus, with an average of 8-10 days but many common illnesses can have these same symptoms, including influenza or malaria.